tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/产品动态_intl_en.md

 </tr>
 <tr>
 <td>Update the compliance requirements of Direct Connect</td>
-<td><ul><li>The Tencent Cloud Direct Connect Service Level Agreement is released.</li><li>The shared connection feature of new dedicated tunnels has stopped accepting new applications through the console and the API since August 1, 2020.
-The shared connection in use will not be affected.</li></ul></td>
+<td><li>The Tencent Cloud Direct Connect Service Level Agreement is released.</li><li>The shared connection feature of new dedicated tunnels has stopped accepting new applications through the console and the API since August 1, 2020.
+The shared connection in use will not be affected.</li></td>
 <td>2020-06-29</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/216/37071">Notice on Changing the Direct Connect Features</td>
 </tr>